 STOCKING – Stocking is when you place the fish inside the tank.
 Start by letting the bag of the fish in the tank water, and little by little, add a little of the tank water to the bag until the fish has acclimatized.

 With a large tank like the 55 gallon fish tank, there is not much to worry about when it comes to cleaning.
 This is as long as you have a reliable filter working for your tank.

 The filter is the owner’s best friend when it comes to cleaning up, and it should be able to support the different kinds of filtrations.

 Mechanical Filtration – Your filter sucks tank water through a tube, and as it does this debris and floaters are caught in the filter’s media.
-As the water passes through different media, the wastes are being collected in the filter media.
-The finer the media, the more wastes it catches.
+As the water passes through different media, the wastes are collected in the filter media.
+The finer the media, the more waste it catches.

 Biological Filtration – With biological filtration, you utilize the friendly bacteria inside the tank.
-These friendly bacteria build colonies in various spaces of the tank, and what they do is mainly breaking down the different debris in the tank.
-As they feed on these debris, they also clean your tank!
+These friendly bacteria build colonies in various spaces of the tank, and what they do is mainly break down the different debris in the tank.
+As they feed on this debris, they also clean your tank!

 Chemical Filtration – This occurs when you add tank-friendly chemicals to the aquarium in order to treat the water and improve its quality, removing toxins and unwanted chemicals for a better environment for your fish.
 This can also be done by getting a chemical media for your tank filter.

 Aside from cleaning the filters of your tanks, you can also help out by clearing the build-up that might appear on the aquarium walls and floor.

 Where to buy?

 50-gallon tanks are pretty bulky, which is why many local pet stores don’t usually stock up on these tanks.
 You’ll be lucky to find one at Walmart, Home Depot, PetSmart and PetCo.
 If you want a sure-buy though, I would recommend buying from Amazon.com.